by-jp/www.byjp.me/content/notes/twitter/50749393627910144/index.md

 - imported
 - from-twitter
 ---
 Hallo intertweets.
 Tips for getting into a good & +ve mindset when gym-ing?
-I seem to revisit the failures & shames of old and it's no fun\!
+I seem to revisit the failures & shames of old and it's no fun!